 - 2 1/4 teaspoons yeast – or a bread maker yeast packet

 - 2 cups grated mozzarella and cheddar cheese mixture

 - 3 tablespoons Vegemite

 - milk for brushing top of Cheesymite Scrolls

 Place ingredients, in the order listed, into your bread machine and select the dough program.
 Should take about 90 minutes to complete the dough cycle.

 Preheat oven to 200°C/400°F. Prepare a greased baking sheet.

 Cut the dough in half, and roll out each half of the yeast dough into 2 rectangles, about 1cm thick.
 1cm thick dough will give you 12 scrolls, 1/2 cm thick dough will make 24 scrolls.

 Spread the Vegemite thinly over the yeast dough, leaving a 1cm border around the dough, Vegemite free.

 Sprinkle the cheese over the Vegemite.
-Roll up the yeast dough firmly until you have a dough log.
-Start to roll along the long side of the rectangle.
+Roll up the yeast dough firmly until you have a cheesy dough log.
+Roll the dough on the long edge, not short edge.